Gyirong Town

 Jilong in Chinese (吉隆鎮 (Jílóng zhèn)) and Kerung in Nepalese (केरुङ), is a town situated in the southern part of Gyirong County in the Tibet Autonomous Region, China.
-The town is situated on the east bank of Kyirong Tsangpo, a source stream of the Trishuli River, at an elevation of about 2700 m.
+The town is situated on the east bank of Gyirong Tsangpo, a source stream of the Trishuli River, at an elevation of about 2700 m.
 It has a subtropical mountain monsoon climate, with reasonable precipitation and warm weather, unusual for Tibet.

 Geography

-Kyirong Town is located 70 km south of the county seat of Dzongka and roughly 25 km north of Rasuwa Fort on the China-Nepal border where a border crossing into Nepal is located.
+Gyirong Town is 70 km south of the county seat of Dzongka, and roughly 25 km north of Rasuwa Fort on the China-Nepal border where the Gyirong Port border crossing into Nepal was located.

-In Kyirong Town, there is a village of ethnic Nepali referred to as Daman people.
+In Gyirong Town, there is a village of ethnic Nepali referred to as Daman people.
 They are descendants of the Nepalese Gurkha army from centuries ago.
 Previously stateless, they were granted Chinese citizenship in 2003.